verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

        -n verrazzano-mc \
        -o jsonpath={.data.yaml} | base64 --decode > register_new.yaml
    ```
-#### On the managed cluster
-Apply the registration file exported in the previous step, on the managed cluster.
+2. On the managed cluster, apply the registration file exported in the previous step, on the managed cluster.
    ```
    # On the managed cluster
    $ kubectl --kubeconfig $KUBECONFIG_MANAGED1 --context $KUBECONTEXT_MANAGED1 \